MATURE CONTENT

 13th Panorama RioArte Festival, presented

-Da Casa program, at Teatro Carlos Gomes, Rio de Janeiro, in November 2004.
+as part of Da Casa program, at Teatro Carlos Gomes, Rio de Janeiro, in November 2004.
 Panorama was curated by Lia Rodrigues, and Da Casa performances were selected by Casa Hofmann’s former curators, Andrea Lerner and Rosane Chamecki.

 CURITIBA, BRAZIL